WICG/pwa-url-handler/handle_links/explainer.md

 ### `scope_extensions`

-The `scope_extensions` proposal allows web apps to extend their scope to other origins.
+The [`scope_extensions`](https://github.com/WICG/manifest-incubations/blob/gh-pages/scope_extensions-explainer.md) proposal allows web apps to extend their scope to other origins.
 When used in conjunction with `handle_links` the web app can open links from the new extended scope.

 ### `launch_handler`

-The `launch_handler` enables web apps to customize their launch behavior across all types of app launch triggers.
+The [`launch_handler`](https://github.com/WICG/sw-launch/blob/main/launch_handler.md) proposal enables web apps to customize their launch behavior across all types of app launch triggers.
 This can work with `handle_links` by specifying how/where to open/route the links.